lucasxlu/ZhihuDataDriven/README.md

 however, due to the insufficient evaluation schemes, people suffer from lots of low-level knowledge services, which overwhelm the platform as well.

-In our paper, we propose a deep learning-based model to automatically predict a Zhihu Live's score.
-Our proposed ```MTB-DNN``` achieves the best performance among baseline models.
+In our paper, we propose a method to automatically predict a Zhihu Live's score through multi-modal learning (By learning from both database records and comments corpus within a model).
+Our proposed ```MMNet``` achieves the best performance among baseline models.

 MAE | RMSE
 :-: | :-: